jto/jto.github.io.sources/_posts/2016-11-11-typelevel-fix.md

 type :+:[H, T <: Inductive] = HFix[Cocons[H, ?], T]
 ```

-Now the constructor for `Coproduct` is a bt more complex that `List`.
+Now the constructor for `Coproduct` is a bit more complex that `List`.
 We need to be able to `Inject` values into our `Coproduct`.
 Let's implement that.
 The implementation is very similar to the one in Shapeless:

 ```scala
 trait Inject[C <: Inductive, I] {